|Language:||English • français • italiano • português • español|

 - Click the Play button—the right-pointing triangle—in the VCR control panel at the bottom of the screen.
 You will then see the animated walking model, similar to the one in the following illustration.
 If you do not see the animated skeleton check the troubleshoot section below.

 - Use the VCR control buttons and the view options to alter the view.

 Note: The 3D animation viewer camera perspective is controlled using the mouse keys and mouse movements.
 The Visual3D tutorials describe how to control the camera angle along with many other helpful things.

-Test the printing option
+Reporting and printing option

 - Click the Pause button on the viewer.

 - Click the Reporting tab to switch to the Visual3D Reporting Mode.